matthew-brett/barts-setup/barts_setup.md

   from the top of the steps in the chancel.
 * Plug power into extension block.

-### IPHONE 12
+### For both IPHONE 12 and IPHONE 8

 * Turn on phone.
 Log in with PIN in blue book.
-* If FULL WIFI:
+* If WIFI:
     * _Turn on the phone WiFi_.
 Connect to StBartholomewPrivate.
-    * Plug lightning to USB-A cable from phone into USB-A power on extension block.
+    * Plug lightning to USB-A cable from phone into USB-A power on power extension block.
-* If INTERNAL WIRED:
+* If WIRED:
     * Turn off the phone WiFi.
-    * You will connect the phone by cable later; see below.

-### IPHONE 8

-* Turn on.
-Log in with PIN in blue book.
-* If FULL WIFI:
-    * _Turn on the phone WiFi_.
-Connect to StBartholomewPrivate.
+    * Plug lightning to lightning / Ethernet adapter (L2LE ADAPTER) into phone.
-    * Plug lightning to USB-A cable from phone into USB-A power on extension block.
+    * Plug lightning to USB-A cable from L2LE ADAPTER into USB-A power on power extension block.
-* If INTERNAL WIRED:
-    * Turn off the phone WiFi.
-    * You will connect the phone by cable later; see below.

 ### MACBOOK

 * Turn on MACBOOK, log in as St Bartholomew's, password in blue book.
 * Plug power adapter into extension block, connect other end of power cable (magsafe) to MACBOOK.
+* If WIFI:
-* Connect WiFi to StBartholomewsPrivate, if not already connected.
+    * Connect WiFi to StBartholomewsPrivate
-* If FULL WIFI:
+* If WIRED:
-    * Go to System Preferences -> Sharing.
-Disable internet sharing.
+    * Turn off Wifi.
 * Plug both mini-DVI to VGA adapters into mini-DVI / Thunderbolt ports.
 * Plug clergy monitor VGA cable into rear VGA adapter.
 * Plug projector VGA cable into front VGA adapter.